 - Can I enroll my adult child in my health plan?

-- How do I file a claim for my health or disability benefits?
+- How do I file a claim for my health benefits?

 - What do I need to know about health care reform?